MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/zero-trust.md

 - [Deploy information protection for SaaS apps](/security/zero-trust/deploy-information-protection-saas)

 Learn more about other Microsoft 365 capabilities that contribute to a strong Zero Trust strategy and architecture with [Zero Trust deployment plan with Microsoft 365](/microsoft-365/security/microsoft-365-zero-trust).

+For an overview of Zero Trust for Microsoft 365 Defender services, see [Zero Trust with Microsoft 365 Defender](zero-trust-with-microsoft-365-defender.md).